 Best time to travel to Ghent

 Ghent is beautiful all year round in my personal opinion.
-However, the city comes really alive during the warmer months, where you will see many students and locals enjoying the terraces, social events, festivals, and gathering along the waterways.
+However, the city comes alive during the warmer months, when you will see many students and locals enjoying the terraces, social events, festivals, and gatherings along the waterways.
 Nonetheless, Ghent has so many interesting indoor activities, that even on a rainy day you will always find something to do.
 Based on climate conditions, the cost of accommodation, and avoiding big crowds, the months of April and September are probably best to go.

 In April, and spring overall, you might still need a jacket, but there is the least chance of rain.
 The same goes for September and early October, our personal favorite times to go.
 Temperatures are comfortable and still pleasant to enjoy outside terraces.

 The warmest temperatures in Ghent can be found from June to August, however, this is also the peak tourist season.
 In July there is the Gentse Feesten (Ghent festival), an annual music festival that attracts huge crowds.
 During winter the city gets extra cozy when it starts to shimmer with all the beautiful lights in anticipation of the Christmas markets.
 After the holidays, from January till March, Belgium overall becomes quite grey and the weather is very unpredictable.
 However Ghent still has its charm, you will miss out on the cozy atmosphere of the terrace culture of warmer months.

 How many days do you need in Ghent?